Insider Selling: Progyny, Inc. (NASDAQ:PGNY) Director Sells 8,330 Shares of Stock

 - On Tuesday, November 23rd, Norman Payson sold 8,130 shares of Progyny stock.
 The shares were sold at an average price of $54.26, for a total value of $441,133.80.

-Several research analysts recently weighed in on the company.
-Jefferies Financial Group assumed coverage on Progyny in a research note on Wednesday, December 1st.
-They set a “buy” rating and a $60.00 target price on the stock.
-Barclays boosted their target price on Progyny from $72.00 to $80.00 and gave the stock an “overweight” rating in a research note on Tuesday, September 28th.
-Citigroup downgraded Progyny from a “buy” rating to a “neutral” rating and boosted their target price for the stock from $60.00 to $64.00 in a research note on Monday, November 22nd.
-Berenberg Bank began coverage on Progyny in a research report on Thursday, September 30th.
-They set a “buy” rating and a $81.00 price target for the company.
-Finally, JPMorgan Chase & Co. lifted their price target on Progyny from $65.00 to $79.00 and gave the stock an “overweight” rating in a research report on Friday, October 22nd.
-One research analyst has rated the stock with a sell rating, two have given a hold rating and six have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the company has an average rating of “Buy” and a consensus target price of $68.25.
+PGNY has been the subject of several analyst reports.
+Berenberg Bank initiated coverage on Progyny in a report on Thursday, September 30th.
+They issued a “buy” rating and a $81.00 target price for the company.
+Citigroup cut Progyny from a “buy” rating to a “neutral” rating and upped their target price for the company from $60.00 to $64.00 in a report on Monday, November 22nd.
+JPMorgan Chase & Co. upped their target price on Progyny from $65.00 to $79.00 and gave the company an “overweight” rating in a report on Friday, October 22nd.
+Jefferies Financial Group initiated coverage on Progyny in a report on Wednesday, December 1st.
+They issued a “buy” rating and a $60.00 target price for the company.
+Finally, Zacks Investment Research cut Progyny from a “hold” rating to a “sell” rating in a report on Thursday, January 13th.
+One analyst has rated the stock with a sell rating, two have given a hold rating and six have given a buy rating to the company.
+Based on data from MarketBeat.com, Progyny presently has an average rating of “Buy” and an average price target of $68.25.

-Several hedge funds have recently modified their holdings of the company.
-Russell Investments Group Ltd. lifted its holdings in shares of Progyny by 28.3% in the 4th quarter.
-Russell Investments Group Ltd. now owns 135,735 shares of the company’s stock valued at $6,833,000 after buying an additional 29,934 shares during the period.
-Carnegie Capital Asset Management LLC lifted its holdings in shares of Progyny by 2.4% in the 4th quarter.
-Carnegie Capital Asset Management LLC now owns 399,832 shares of the company’s stock valued at $20,132,000 after buying an additional 9,449 shares during the period.
-Nordea Investment Management AB lifted its holdings in shares of Progyny by 3.3% in the 4th quarter.
-Nordea Investment Management AB now owns 257,666 shares of the company’s stock valued at $13,189,000 after buying an additional 8,299 shares during the period.
-YorkBridge Wealth Partners LLC lifted its holdings in shares of Progyny by 37.6% in the 4th quarter.
-YorkBridge Wealth Partners LLC now owns 5,315 shares of the company’s stock valued at $268,000 after buying an additional 1,452 shares during the period.
-Finally, Lindbrook Capital LLC acquired a new position in shares of Progyny in the 4th quarter valued at about $101,000.
-90.52% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
+Captrust Financial Advisors lifted its stake in Progyny by 19.1% during the 3rd quarter.
+Captrust Financial Advisors now owns 1,566 shares of the company’s stock worth $88,000 after acquiring an additional 251 shares in the last quarter.
+Arizona State Retirement System lifted its stake in Progyny by 1.9% during the 3rd quarter.
+Arizona State Retirement System now owns 14,468 shares of the company’s stock worth $810,000 after acquiring an additional 270 shares in the last quarter.
+Louisiana State Employees Retirement System lifted its stake in Progyny by 1.7% during the 4th quarter.
+Louisiana State Employees Retirement System now owns 17,900 shares of the company’s stock worth $901,000 after acquiring an additional 300 shares in the last quarter.
+Quadrature Capital Ltd lifted its stake in Progyny by 9.0% during the 3rd quarter.
+Quadrature Capital Ltd now owns 4,117 shares of the company’s stock worth $231,000 after acquiring an additional 340 shares in the last quarter.
+Finally, Harbor Investment Advisory LLC lifted its stake in Progyny by 67.7% during the 3rd quarter.
+Harbor Investment Advisory LLC now owns 847 shares of the company’s stock worth $47,000 after acquiring an additional 342 shares in the last quarter.
+90.52% of the stock is currently owned by hedge funds and other institutional investors.

 Progyny, Inc, a benefits management company, specializes in fertility and family building benefits solutions for employers in the United States.
 Its fertility benefits solution includes differentiated benefits plan design, personalized concierge-style member support services, and selective network of fertility specialists.